 For your Teen (Have them read this!)

 Hello!
-Thank you for considering therapy with me.
-First let me say I LOVE working with teens.
-I think I'm still young enough to "get it" and still have enough experience and mental health expertise to help you with whatever you want to come in to talk about.
+Thank you for considering therapy with us.
 Teen years can be very difficult, and we want to give you an unbiased place to process things that are going on in your life.
 If you don't want your parents to know what we are talking about - fine - we have a strict confidentiality policy.
 Unless you are talking about harm to yourself or others we can keep things between us.
-If you want to include your parents in any part of your therapy I am MORE than happy to help you discuss difficult things with your parents and figure out how to have them support you in the way that will help you the most.
+If you want to include your parents in any part of your therapy we are MORE than happy to help you discuss difficult things with your parents and figure out how to have them support you in the way that will help you the most.
 Whether you want to talk about depression, anxiety, friendship issues, dating/sex issues, sexual trauma, or whatever-- we are truly honored to just be there, listen and support you.
 If you are on the fence about starting therapy, let's start with a free 30 minute consultation appointment where you can decide if one of us are a good match for what you are hoping for.
-If you decide I'm not a good fit, that is okay!
-I will give you referrals to other great therapists that might be better for you.
-I truly look forward to meeting you! ~Amanda
+We truly look forward to meeting you!

 Talking to Teens about Sex & Sexuality